Today’s Forklifts—Combining Technology and Comfort

 - Restructured masts so they are less cluttered and well positioned gives way to better visibility.

-- Suspension seats and vibration reduction is especially important for long-term operator comfort.
+- Suspension seats and vibration reduction are crucial for long-term operator comfort.

 - Climate control features for extreme temperature applications